 Article 2 Board

-The governing body of this club shall consist of 12 members of this club, namely, 6 committee chairs, the president, vice-president, president-elect, secretary, treasurer, and the immediate past president.
+The governing body of this club shall consist of at least 6 members of this club, including the following committee chairs: president, president-elect, secretary, treasurer, the immediate past president, and one director at large.
+Other committee chairs shall also be board members.

 Article 3 Election of Directors and Officers

-Section 1 – At a regular meeting one month prior to the meeting for election of officers, the presiding officer shall ask for nominations by members of the club for vice-president, secretary, treasurer, membership committee chair, club administration committee chair, public relations committee chair, service projects committee chair, and foundation committee chair.
+Section 1 – At a regular meeting one month prior to the meeting for election of officers, the presiding officer shall ask for nominations by members of the club for secretary, treasurer, membership committee chair, club administration committee chair, public relations committee chair, service projects committee chair, and foundation committee chair.
 The nominations may be presented by a nominating committee or by members from the floor, by either or by both as a club may determine.
 If it is determined to have a nominating committee, such committee shall be appointed as the club may determine.
 The nominations duly made shall be placed on a ballot in alphabetical order under each office and shall be voted for at the annual meeting.
 The candidates for each position receiving a majority of the votes shall be declared elected to their respective offices.

-The vice-president shall serve as a director for the year commencing on the first day of July following the election, shall assume the office as president-elect on the first day of July following that year, and shall assume the office as president on the first day of July following the year they serve as president-elect.
+The president-elect shall serve as a director for the year commencing on the first day of July following the election, and shall assume the office as president on the first day of July following that year, and shall assume the office as immediate past president on the first day of July following the year they serve as president.

 All other elected officers shall serve as directors for the year commencing on the first day of July following the election.

 Section 2 – The officers and directors, so elected, together with the immediate past president shall constitute the board.
-Within one month after their election, the directors-elect shall meet and elect up to 3 members of the club to act as sergeant-at-arms, begin budget process for the following year and determine annual goals as required by RI and District in accordance with long-range goals established for the club.
+Within one month after their election, the directors-elect shall meet to begin the budget process for the following year and determine annual goals as required by RI and District in accordance with long-range goals established for the club.

 Section 3 – Any director of the board may resign at any time by giving written notice to the president or the secretary.
 Such resignation shall take effect at the time specified therein, or if no time be specified, then on receipt of delivery.